paulinamoskwa/detect-pikachu/README.md

 </p>

 - Use MagiScan 3D to make the 3D model of Pikachu.
 This model is in a raw format and needs some cleaning.
-- The raw 3D Pikachu model is post-processed in Blender, where the support and other small noises are deleted.
+- The raw 3D Pikachu model is post-processed in Blender, where small noises are deleted.
 - Export the 3D model and its texture, and move it to Unity, where a Perception project needs to be set up.
 - Generate the detection data.
 Afterwards, modify the generated coordinates to match the YOLOv8 format.
 - Finally, train the YOLOv8 model solely with synthetic data.